 The support for migrant families web tool has been designed to help social workers and other council officers who are working with non-UK national families to establish what options will be available when a family is in need of accommodation and/or financial support.

 Based on the user's answers to questions about the parent's immigration status, the web tool provides general information about:

-It can also be used by voluntary sector advisers and families themselves to help identify appropriate support routes or the steps a family may be able to take before they reach crisis point.
+The web tool can also be used by other advisers and families themselves to help identify appropriate support routes if the family is in need of assistance, or to find out what immigration options a family might have if they are not yet at crisis point.

 The tool was developed in partnership with the University of Oxford's Centre on Migration, Policy and Society (COMPAS) at Oxford University and Soapbox.
-The project has been funded by the Legal Education Foundation and has won a community integration award.
+The project was initially funded by the Legal Education Foundation and has won a community integration award.

 The webtool was last updated in July 2022.